dribdat/dribdat/README.md

 python manage.py server
 ```

-## Deployment

-In your production environment, make sure the `DRIBDAT_ENV` environment variable is set to `prod`.

-### Shell
+### Shell access

-To open the interactive shell, run: `python manage.py shell`
+To open the interactive shell, run: `python manage.py shell` (or, using the [Heroku toolchain](https://devcenter.heroku.com/categories/command-line), `heroku run python manage.py shell`)

 By default, you will have access to `app`, `db`, and the `User` model.

-For example, to make yourself Administrator, create a user through the frontend, then:
+For example, to make yourself Administrator, create a user through the frontend, then promote the (here we assume, first) user in the shell:

 ```
 u = User.query.first()